PaoloRibeca/KPop/README.md

 # `KPop`: Unleash the full power of your *k*-mers!

-`KPop` is an assembly-free and scalable method for the comparative analysis of microbial genomes.
-It is based on full *k*-mer spectra and dataset-specific transformations, and allows for the accurate comparison of hundreds of thousands of assembled or unassembled microbial genomes in a matter of hours.
+`KPop` is an assembly-free and scalable method for the comparative analysis of microbial genomes and environmental samples.
+It is based on full *k*-mer spectra and dataset-specific transformations; it allows to accurately compare hundreds of thousands of assembled, or thousands of unassembled microbial genomes or sequenced samples, in a matter of hours.
+It provides excellent resolution across a very large number of use cases and applications.
 More details can be found in our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2022.06.22.497172v1).

-`KPop` is mostly implemented in [OCaml](https://ocaml.org), an industry-strength functional statically-typed programming language that offers remarkable concision, symbolic power, robustness, compiled speed, and portability.
-Due mostly to historical, prototyping reasons, a small part of `KPoP` is still in R, although we hope to eventually migrate everything to OCaml.
-All programs, both OCaml and R, are parallelised and will automatically use as many CPUs as are available on your machine, in order to reduce as much as possible the wallclock time taken by your tasks.
+## Frequently asked questions

+### How does `KPop` compare with minimiser-based methods?

+`KPop` is much more sensitive than minimiser-based methods, allowing out-of-the-box accurate comparison of assembled or unassembled long sequences irrespective of whether they differ by single nucleotides or by large portions.
+This is usually not true for minimiser-based methods, irrespective of the hashing scheme they use, as they only produce a much coarser comparison.

+Crucially, while minimiser-based methods are geared towards providing distances between sequences, `KPop` explicitly produces *embeddings*, i.e., it is able to turn sequences into points of a low-dimensionality latent space.
+Having an explicit latent space is important for many reasons &mdash; it helps explainability; it also makes it possible to perform direct clustering and use vector [DBs](https://milvus.io/) or [libraries](https://github.com/facebookresearch/faiss) to store and search embedded sequences.

+A number of comparisons and a detailed explanation of the differences between the two approaches can be found in our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2022.06.22.497172v1).

+### Can I run it on my laptop?

 Depending on the problem at hand, `KPop` analysis can require a relatively large amount of resources, memory in particular.
-That is a conscious design choice &mdash; it would be impossible to leverage the power of full *k*-mer spectra otherwise.
+That is a conscious design choice &mdash; one could not leverage the power of full *k*-mer spectra otherwise.
 If you need to explore datasets with millions of sequences, we recommend that you do so on a robustly sized HPC node.
-However, not everything is expensive &mdash; for instance, and similar to what happens with other big-data frameworks, while the "training" phase needed to create `KPop`-based classifiers is typically resource-intensive, in most cases the classifiers themselves can then be run on lower-end machines.
+However, not everything is expensive &mdash; for instance, and similar to what happens with other big-data frameworks, while the "training" phase needed to create `KPop`-based classifiers is typically resource-intensive, the classifiers themselves can typically be run on lower-end machines.

+All `KPop` programs are parallelised and will automatically use as many CPUs as are available on your machine, in order to reduce as much as possible the wallclock time taken by your tasks.

+### There are no binaries available for my OS, what do I do?

+`KPop` is mostly implemented in [OCaml](https://ocaml.org), an industry-strength functional statically-typed programming language that offers remarkable concision, symbolic power, robustness, compiled speed, and portability.
+Due mostly to historical reasons, a small part of `KPop` is still written in R, although we hope to eventually migrate everything to OCaml.

+Both OCaml and R are highly portable and you might be able to manually compile/install everything successfully on other platforms.
+See the [Installation](#1-installation) section below.

 ## Table of contents